 The Top program displays dynamically updated system processes listed in order of resource use.
 The display consists of two parts: a system summary and a table of processes sorted by CPU activity.

-ps is a simple command used to display current running process and, when using various optional arguments, process details.
+ps is a simple command used to display the current running process and when using various optional arguments, process details.

 The dmesg command gives details about hardware drivers.
 It shows us loaded drivers and devices detected by the kernel.

 Linux distributions, like Fedora, Red Hat, an CentOS, use RPM to install software packages.
 You can automatically install, update and remove software on your system.
 RPM is a command line package management system which is used for installing, uninstalling, querying, verifying, and updating software packages installed on Linux systems.